LoyolaChicagoCS/syshandbook/source/emergency-contacts.rst

    situations (available during standard business hours only, 9am-5pm US Central)

 Please report all computer security issues to helpdesk@luc.edu.
-You should also CC the department's help alias (see `Getting Help <../how-to/getting-help/index.html>`_) if the issue is one where you think the CS department would also want to know.
+You should also CC the department's help alias (see :doc:`getting-help`) if the issue is one where you think the CS department would also want to know.